pingidentity-developers-experience/ping-p1-terraform-sample-apps/BXRetail-Terraform-pkg/bxretail-sample-app/README.md

     3. To finish the checkout session, click **Checkout**.
     4. Click **Sign In**
     5. Sign on with your user credentials.
-    6. After successful sign on, you are prompted to **Confirm or Update Account and Shipping Details**.
+    6. After successful sign on, you are prompted to Confirm or Update Account and Shipping Details.
 ALL fields must be completed.
     7. Click **Save**.
     8. Credit Card will be pre-selected as the method of payment, click **Save**.
-    9. After the order completes successfully, you will see a **Purchase Confirmed** screen.
+    9. After the order completes successfully, you will see a Purchase Confirmed screen.